moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### Take home messages:

-The current outbreak of the HPAI in North America has been unprecedented in scope and scale, with detrimental consequences due to subsequent spread to South America and Antarctica.
-High levels of species or avian and mammalian diversity involved have rendered previous control measures- such as domestic poultry culling- insufficient
+The current outbreak of the HPAI in North America has been unprecedented in scope and scale, with devestating consequences for both agriculture and wild animals, especially due to subsequent spread to South America and Antarctica.
+High levels of wild avian and mammalian diversity involved have rendered previous control measures- such as domestic poultry culling- insufficient.

 #### Future outlook: